My shop

 This is where wool unfolds its true function.

-In hand-knitted socks, around 50–55% wool creates a balance:
+In hand-knitted socks, a balance emerges at around 50–55% wool:

 • enough wool for true thermoregulation,